 Euro Challenge Dates Announced

 Think your students know European monetary policy?
 Then it's time they took on the Euro Challenge!
-Upcoming dates are now available.
+Competition dates are now available.

 Euro Challenge Orientation Resources

 With the economies of Europe and the U.S. being front page news, you'll have many resources available to you to prepare your team.
 Get started by taking a look at orientation sessions from 2015, and earlier years, along with presentations from past winners.
 Then, check out the Euro Challenge site for a wealth of resources.

 The Euro Challenge brings global studies to life in your classroom.
 Students will study the euro and focus on economic conditions in one euro area country.
 At the regional competitions, they will present their findings to economists from around the world and then may advance to nationals.

 Qualifying teams will move on to compete at the national championship round, which will take place at the Federal Reserve Bank of New York.
 Funding for finalist teams’ travel is provided by the Delegation of the European Union.

 Never participated in a Euro Challenge?
 Then make sure to join us, with your students, at our workshops in January, which are available at both our Chicago and Detroit offices.
 You'll learn how to best use resources and how to prepare for the competition.